Salandora/SophisticatedStorage/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Versions**
 Mod version that you're using.
-Version of forge may also be helpful in some cases
+Version of fabric-loader and fabric-api may also be helpful in some cases